Anal fissure experiences

 Fissure after childbirth

-A composite experience of developing an anal fissure after giving birth — the shock, the struggle of caring for a newborn while in pain, and the isolation of a hidden recovery.
+A composite experience of developing an anal fissure after giving birth — the shock, the struggle of caring for a newborn while in pain.

 Read preview →